the-seql/eslint-config/README.md

 ## Configurations

-There is currently only a single configuration.
+There are currently only `/base`, `/node`, and `/web` configurations.

-The goal in the near future is to export base, web, mobile, and node configurations from this package.
+The goal in the near future is to export a mobile from this package, too.

 ## Contributing